life4/enc/README.md

 cat encrypted.bin | enc decrypt --password 'very secret password'
 ```

-And you should see "my secret message" output.
-And if you pass an incorrect password, you'll see "wrong password or malformed message" error instead.
+And you should see the "my secret message" output.
+And if you pass an incorrect password, you'll see a "wrong password or malformed message" error instead.

 ## A note on secrets and shell history

 It's not safe to just plainly put your passwords like this as an argument to a command.
-Or use `echo` to write a secret message.
-All you input will be stored in the history of your terminal.
-For example, for bash it will be saved in `~/.bash_history`.
+Or to use `echo` to write a secret message.
+All your input will be stored in the history of your terminal.
+For example, for bash, it will be saved in `~/.bash_history`.
 There are a few helpful tips on how to avoid that:

 1. Start the command with a space.
 Then it will not be stored in the bash history.
 It should work for other shells as well.
 1. Use pass or another password manager: `enc encrypt --password=$(pass path/to/password)`.